What is a Flexible Mortgage?

 Quite simply a flexible mortgage is a mortgage with some flexible features included.
 The flexible features include the ability to make overpayments, underpayments and sometimes the ability to take payment holidays if required.
 Some flexible mortgages will also have no early repayment charge meaning you can pay the whole loan off at any time.

 Another feature a flexible mortgage might offer is the ability to offset savings.
-Click here for further information about offset mortgages.
-Or they may offer a reserve account where you will have access to any overpayments you may have made.
+Here is the guide for further information about offset mortgages or they may offer a reserve account where you will have access to any over payments you may have made.

 - If your financial situation improves, you have the option to pay off your mortgage faster with overpayments.
 This will reduce the total interest you will need to pay overall.